 What Causes Migraines? – A Traditional Chinese Medicine Perspective

 Chinese medicine sees the human body very differently from a Western medical view.
 It recognises the interaction of the body within the environment surrounding us.
 It also views the body as a whole, with everything in ternally connected and affecting everything else to a greater or lesser degree.
 Traditional Chinese medicine doesnt actually recognise ‘migraines’ as such, meaning it doesnt differentiate migraine headaches as an individual condition.
 Traditional Chinese medicine does however recognise headaches of varying qualities and etiologies, all of which require different treatment applications with different acupuncture points and/or herbs selected.

-There are three main causes of headaches in Chinese medicine, they are;
+There are three main causes of headaches in Chinese medicine;

 1/ Headache due to the invasion of pathogenic wind in the meridians and collaterals